Anglican Communion

 LAMBETH CONFERENCE

-COMMUNION NETWORKS
+COMMUNION COMMISSIONS AND NETWORKS

 Mr Garth Blake SC (Diocese of Sydney) has been appointed to be the representative of the Province of Australia on the Inter-Anglican Safe Church Commission.
 It was established at the 16th Session of ACC and he has since been appointed Chair.